Exclusive interview: HPE talk local channel development

 Now you've got VARs who resell product, but they can also act as service providers, consultants or something else.
 Formally, you'd have the ISVs providing industry solutions, while now you have ISVs who are providing those industry solutions while delivering consultancy and providing solutions as a hosted service.

 You don't have all of these different boxes anymore.
 What you've got is a diverse type of partner landscape that has many different business models.
 We've brought together alliances, OEM partners, distributors, resellers and service providers in order to foster a more effective community atmosphere, while looking for synergies in their business models, to help them drive success.How do you work with partners to ensure that they're delivering the right outcomes for customers?

 One thing that we've always done is ensuring that partnerships are a high priority.
 During any time - in terms of engagement and delivery - if there is anything that ever needs clarification, or if there are challenges that partners face, then we'll act as a whole team to support those partners.
 From a client's perspective, when we're teaming with a partner it forms a seamless interaction with the client, and ultimately fosters the best outcomes for them.

 Talking about the technology side of things, HPE talked about things like the intelligent edge and AI at the keynote.
 How much opportunity do these technologies present for the channel leading into 2018?

-It’s interesting because a lot of the history for some partners has revolved around the data centre space and there are a lot of different statistics about just how much and how quickly it will actually shift to the edge.
+It's interesting because a lot of the history for some partners has revolved around the data center space and there are a lot of different statistics about just how much and how quickly it will actually shift to the edge.
 It has been said that 40% of data will be collected and analysed at the edge.

 So we've got a very clear strategy that we've had for a number of years now, which has really been around hybrid IT environments and providing power at the edge, with all the services to support those things in conjunction with our partner community.